webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Incident Response Plans**: Incident Response Plans (IRPs)
 - **Incident Response Process**:
 - **Preparation**: The phase where organizations develop and implement an incident response plan, identify critical assets, and establish an incident response team.
+Create Process.
 - **Identification**: The phase where incidents are detected, categorized, and reported.
 - **Containment**: The phase where measures are taken to prevent the incident from spreading or causing further damage.
 - **Eradication**: The phase where the root cause of the incident is identified and removed.